Successful treatment for gastric ulcers involves lifestyle management combined with appropriate ulcer medication for horses.

 Where do you buy gastric ulcer medication for horses?

-The appropriate medication for treating horses with gastric ulcers can all be purchased from Abler, with no need for a prescription.
+The appropriate medication for treating horses with gastric ulcers can all be purchased from Abler.
+There no need for a prescription.

 Lifestyle Modifications you can make

-While the correct medication can heal existing ulcers, the cause of the ulcers must be addressed to stop them reoccurring.
+While the correct medication can heal existing ulcers.
+The cause of the ulcers must be also be addressed to stop them reoccurring.

-Unfortunately, they nearly always come back unless diet & lifestyle changes are made.
+Unfortunately, ulcers nearly always come back unless diet & lifestyle changes are made.

 If your horse is repeatably subjected to the stress of training, travelling and competing, the best thing you can do is minimise their stress levels and give sucralfate as an ulcer preventative (when needed).

-Free grazing is a great start, but if that’s not feasible for whatever reasons, horses absolutely MUST have constant access to forage (hay, silage or haylage).
+Free grazing is a great start.
+However if that is not feasible for whatever reasons, horses absolutely MUST have constant access to forage (hay, silage or haylage).
 Similarly, they should not be fed large, grain laden meals.

 In addition, you can make small adjustments to your training regime to prevent the incidence of gastric splashing, which is one of the main causes of gastric ulcers in horses.